daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 * - lookf for the next occurence of the word
 % - find matching braces
 gd - jumo from the user of a vairable to its local declaration.
 0D - delete all text from the line
 ^D - delete all text starting from the first non-blank character.

+find and replace:
+:%s/\s\+$//

+: - command
+% - apply to entire file
+s - substitute
+/\s\+$/ - regex for "all whitespace, till the end of file"
+// - regex for "empty string"

 Macros - to define, q, then a. the nrecord, then to exit, q. then you have @a as the "saved macro".